reuk/wayverb/docs_source/introduction.md

 description of their implementation.
 The procedure for producing a single impulse response from the outputs of multiple modelling techniques will be detailed.
-Finally, two extensions to the basic room acoustics model will be described, namely frequency-dependent reflections at boundaries, and microphone/head-related transfer function (HRTF) simulation.
+Two extensions to the basic room acoustics model will be described, namely frequency-dependent reflections at boundaries, and microphone/head-related transfer function (HRTF) simulation.
+The project will be evaluated, and finally, avenues for future development will be examined.